4strium/Data-Analysis-France/README.md

 - If you don't have the GitHub CLI, just simply hit the [Download](https://github.com/4strium/Data-Analysis-France/archive/refs/heads/main.zip) button!
 All you have to do is extract the archive!

+Finally, all you have to do is run the `main_program.py` program in your favorite IDE, and follow the instructions displayed on the screen!

+Good use ! :)